Enola Gay and a Trip to the Dolomites

 Add to that some health problems and the landscape was not looking good for any new music.
 He spent much of 2018 in research for a book (of which information can be found elsewhere)

-"I didn't want to just do music for the sake of it" he explained at the time " I wanted to write good songs and perform them well. " I didn't think I could do
+"I didn't want to just do music for the sake of it" he explained at the time " I wanted to write good songs I thought were good and perform them well. " I didn't think I could do

 it so I was not going to bother."